hopsoft/turbo_boost-commands/README.md

 **TurboReflex** extends Turbo Frames and adds support for client triggered reflexes [*(think RPC)*](https://en.wikipedia.org/wiki/Remote_procedure_call).
 Reflexes let you *sprinkle* ✨ in functionality that doesn't warrant the ceremony of typical [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) boilerplate *(routes, controllers, actions, etc...)*.
 Reflexes are great for features that ride atop RESTful resources.
-Things like making selections, toggling switches, etc...
+Things like making selections, toggling switches, adding filters, etc...
 Basically any feature where you've been tempted to create a non-RESTful action in a controller.

 **Reflexes improve the developer experience (DX) of creating modern reactive applications.**